-While a Massachusetts landlord has a great many responsibilities towards his or her tenants, the landlord also has many rights that deserve to be protected.
-These rights include more than just the right to collect owed rent, but also the costs of damages and possibly contract breach damages when dealing with commercial entities.
+While a commercial landlord in Massachusetts has a great many responsibilities towards his or her tenants, the landlord also has many rights that deserve to be protected.
+These rights include more than just the right to collect the rent.
+They also include the costs of damages from a commercial lease dispute and possibly contract breach damages when dealing with commercial entities.

 When your rights as a landlord are negatively impacted by another's conduct, you can fight to protect those rights.
-The attorneys at the Katz Law Group understand the issues that arise in these cases, and how to handle the complexities of landlord/tenant disputes.
+At the Katz Law Group, we understand the issues that arise in these cases, and how to handle the complexities of disputes between commercial landlords and their tenants.

-Part of the enforcement process is making sure to adequately handle all legitimate tenant complaints.
-When a tenant expresses an issue concerning the lease agreement or an issue with the property, it is important to effectively and efficiently handle the problem whenever possible.
+Part of the enforcement process is making sure to adequately handle all legitimate complaints from commercial tenants.
+When a commercial tenant expresses an issue concerning the lease agreement or an issue with the property, it is important to effectively and efficiently handle the problem whenever possible.

 Landlords have certain duties, such as the duty to repair, that must be followed.
-If the landlord does not meet the burdens imposed on him or her by law, it is substantially less likely that a court will enforce the landlord's rights when a tenant breaches the lease agreement.
-Make sure to have a system in place which allows you to make quick work of tenant complaints, so as to better protect your rights as a landlord in the future.
+If the landlord does not meet the burdens imposed on him or her by law, it is substantially less likely that a court will enforce the landlord's rights when a tenant breaks the commercial lease agreement.
+Make sure to have a system in place which allows you to make quick work of tenant complaints, so you can better protect your rights as a landlord in the future.

-Not all terms are legal, so it is important to have an experienced attorney review your lease agreements before using them for tenancy relationships.
+Not all terms are legal, so it is important to have an experienced real estate litigation attorney review your lease agreements before using them for commercial tenancy relationships.
 With that advice in hand, you can confidently enforce the provisions of your agreements.

 When your tenant decides the rules should not apply to him or her, there are methods to enforce the provisions of your rental agreement.

-Commercial lease agreements are unique creatures in the law because while they can be handled through the eviction process, much like residential agreements, there are different aspects of contract law which may also apply, depending on the lease agreement itself.
+Commercial lease agreements are unique creatures in the law because while they can be handled through the eviction process, much like residential agreements.
+However, there are different aspects of contract law which may also apply, depending on the lease agreement itself.

 When that is the case, and a separate cause of action for breach of contract exists because of a tenant's actions, it is important to have the right legal team that can pursue remedies on your behalf through all possible routes.

 A landlord can protect his or her rights through certain methods of recovery.
-Some of the most common methods are listed here, but experienced legal counsel has a large playbook ready to use to protect your rights, not all of which can be described here.
+Some of the most common methods are listed here, but experienced legal counsel will have a large playbook ready to use to protect your rights, not all of which can be described here.

-When a tenant causes damage to your rental property, the tenant should be responsible for those damages.
+When a commercial tenant causes damage to your rental property, the tenant should be held responsible for those damages.
 This could include damage to things such as:

 - structural elements,